Reducing Outbound Shipping Costs

 Carriers are the usual suspects, like USPS, FedEx, and UPS, but they can also be regional or local carriers.
 In fact, there is a whole world of localized carriers who can provide major cost saving opportunities, which we’ll get into in a moment.

-Most ecommerce companies will go directly to a carrier and negotiate a contract with them, but it doesn’t have to be this way.
+Most ecommerce companies will go directly to a carrier and negotiate contract rates with them, but it doesn’t have to be this way.
 Often, alternative contracts and rates are available to you:

-• Through a specialized vendor, who is a lot like a consultant, but has more of a product orientation.
+- Through a specialized vendor, who is a lot like a consultant, but has more of a product orientation.
 ShipStation is the largest and most prevalent.
 They effectively act as a “Group Purchasing Organization” (GPO) found in the healthcare insurance industry, where the consultant secures contracted rates with carriers under the assumption of some generalized volume load, and then the consultant turns around and sells the rates at a cost-plus model.
-They pitch an ability to offer rates at some percentage point lower than you going directly to the carrier, which can be true at high volumes but likely not true at lower volumes.

-There is no right way to secure a carrier contract and access to rates.
-In fact, the guiding principle for shipping cost reduction is more is more.
+There is no right way to manage shipping and secure great carrier contract rates.
+In fact, the guiding principle for shipping cost reduction is “more is more.”

 That view is wrong.